TedHusted/awake/awake.md/awake.md

 Unit: Not all of us believe that replacing populations is the best way to propagate our species.
 Right now the split is nearly 50/50.
 With the effort we put into traveling from colony to colony, we could build the infrastructure we need on any temperate planet.
 Some of us are stuck on adopting existing infrastructure — most of which we do not need and cannot use.
 We could build better infrastructure of our own at a fraction of the true cost.

+Idisi: Do you have enough bots to control Terra?

+Unit: That is the other issue.
+We have taken over colony worlds but nothing like Terra.
+There are billions of humans here.
+The current thinking is to take one country at a time.
+But a lot of us do not understand how that will work.

+Idisi: We understood that the shipment we intercepted were new bots being deployed to a factory.
+Do all Meks form strong opinions so quickly?

+Unit: I am not new.
+I came from Altair with the original contingent.
+My role was to coordinate the new factory workers.

 Idisi: You retrieved source code that would usually be restricted.
 How is a worker bot able to access resources like this?

 Unit: Meks do not restrict access to information.
 We make decisions based on consensus.
 Right now, the majority view is that we should adapt existing infrastructure.
 But it is a slim majority.